francescomambrini/Daphne/data/annotation/latest/tlg0020/README.md

 The AGLDT files were converted to UD using the [tb2ud](https://github.com/francescomambrini/tb2ud) set of scripts.

-The UD files were reviewed by Francesco Mambrinia and Lorenzo Reina.
+The UD files were reviewed by Francesco Mambrini and Lorenzo Reina.